 He serves on the Joint Committee on Government Reform, which is working to restore integrity to state government.
-He is also Chairman of the Legislative Ethics Commission.

 He is a member of the board for the Legislative Information System, the legislative support service agency responsible for providing the computer services and technical guidance required by the General Assembly and its committees, commissions and agencies.